-1st Offense
+o 1st Offense

-Upon the first offense during any school semester, the student's Handheld Technology Device(s) will be confiscated by the student's teacher or other District personnel and taken to the principal's office.
-The student must pick up the Handheld Technology Device(s) after reviewing the policy with the principal or the principal's designee.
-PK - 5 students will be dealt with as deemed appropriate by school personnel.
+■ Upon the first offense during any school semester, the student's cell phone will be confiscated by the student's teacher or other District personnel and taken to the principal's office.
+The student must pick up the cell phone after reviewing the policy with the principal or the principal's designee.

-2nd offense
+o 2nd offense

-Upon the second offense during any school semester, the student's Handheld Technology Device(s) will be confiscated by the student's teacher or other District personnel and taken to the principal's office.
-The student's parent/guardian must pick up the Handheld Technology Device(s) from the principal's office following a conference.
-PK - 5 students will be dealt with as deemed appropriate by school personnel.
+■ Upon the second offense during any school semester, the student's cell phone will be confiscated by the student's teacher or other District personnel and taken to the principal's office.
+The student's parent/guardian must pick up the cell phone from the principal's office following a conference.

-3rd Offense
+Offense

-Upon the third offense during any school semester, the student's Handheld Technology Device(s) will be confiscated by the student's teacher or other District personnel and taken to the principal's office.
-The student's Handheld Technology Device will be checked in with the secondary principal or designee on a daily basis, prior to 8:10am for the remainder of the term.
-The handheld device will be returned to the student following their last academic class.
-PK - 5 students will be dealt with as deemed appropriate by school personnel.
+■ Upon the third offense during any school semester, the student's cell phone will be confiscated by the student's teacher or other District personnel and taken to the principal's office.
+The student's cell phone will be checked in with the secondary principal or designee on a daily basis, prior to 8:10am for the remainder of the term.